jannisteunissen/xoroshiro128plus_fortran/README.md

 ## Notes

+* You have to seed the random number generator before you use it.
-Because Fortran does not have unsigned integers, the constants have been adjusted to their signed-integer equivalents.
+* Because Fortran does not have unsigned integers, the constants have been adjusted to their signed-integer equivalents.